History of Icynene™

 Q – What is a conditioned attic?

-A – The conditioned attic was the result of research by the US Department of Energy using Oak Ridge National Laboratories to make a more energy efficient building envelope.
-The attic becomes conditioned space by simply moving the insulation barrier from the floor of the attic to the underside of the roof deck forming a thermal break blocking roof deck heat from entering the house.
-The insulation seal on the underside of the roof deck joins the insulation in the exterior vertical walls, making the building near airtight with a continuous insulation seal.
+A – The conditioned attic was invented by Gab Fracas founder of Icynene and has been awarded as a significant improvement in energy efficiency and affirmed by the research by the US Department of Energy using Oak Ridge National Laboratories making a more energy efficient building envelope.
+It simply moves the insulation barrier from the floor of the attic to the underside of the roof deck and joins the exterior vertical walls making the building near airtight with a continuous insulation seal.
 It has no ridge vents or soffit vents.
-The temperature in the attic will be within 3 – 10 degrees of the living area, resulting in significant cooling cost savings.
-In 2006 the conditioned attic became part of the residential building code it can be found in section R806.4 this is the detailed requirement for the conditioned attic.
+The temperature in the attic will be within 3 – 10 degrees of the living area, resulting up to 50% in cooling cost savings.
+The International Residential Building Code section R806.4 is the detailed requirement for the conditioned attic.
+To put is simply; the attic becomes another conditioned room in the house, eliminating the hot attic.

 Q - Does my house need fresh air?